KidPudel/Iggy-s-Vault/languages/odin/union.md

 ```

-In C unions are structures, but all members occupy the same memory, so when you write to one, all members gets overwritten
+structures, but instead of fields being aligned in memory, all members occupy the same memory, so when you write to one, all members gets overwritten

 There are 2 main use cases
-1. Storing a bunch of different types and you don't know what type exactly it will be at runtime
+1. Storing a bunch of different types and you don't know what type exactly it will be at runtime. in other words [[polymorphism]]
 2. Type punning, to represent something usual in unusual format